flutter/website/src/docs/release/breaking-changes/image-cache-and-provider.md

     Object key,
     ImageErrorListener handleError,
   ) {
-    // Interact with the cache, use the key, potentially call `load`, and
+    // Interact with the cache, use the key, potentially call `load`,
-    // report any errors back through `handleError`
+    // and report any errors back through `handleError`.
   }

   ...